ED-IP/Milestone-3-project/README.md

 - __User Profile__

-    - In the User Profile all the entrys added by the user are listed
+    - In the User Profile all the entries added by the user are listed
     - In every entry there are buttons that allow to delete or edit the entry
     - There is a button that sends the user to the Edit User details section